stryker2k2/bls-ctf/README.md

 1. Enjoy!

 ## How to Capture the Flag!
-1. Poke around the game until you find the hint and/or areas on interest
+1. Poke around the game until you find the hint and/or areas of interest
 1. Statically Reverse Engineer the executable to find the vulnerability
-1. Dynamically debug the executable to determine your Proof of Concept
+1. Dynamically debug the executable and draft your exploit
 1. Execute your exploit
 1. Profit!

 ## Where is the flag?
+You are looking for a flag that looks like...\
+`BLS-CTF{Ex4mple_Fl4g}`

 The local file will give you instruction on what to do next after you successfully exploit it.
-And, yes, the next step contains the actual winning key which involves accessing the exact same dnd.exe file (matching SHA256 hash) on a remote server that has the same vulnerability and the same address space layout.
+And, yes, this next step contains the actual winning flag which involves accessing the exact same dnd.exe file (matching SHA256 hash) on a remote server that has the same vulnerability and the same address space layout.

 When you are ready to move to the next step, contact me via Microsoft Teams or @stryker2k2 on Twitter.

-## End Goal
-You are looking for a flag that looks like...\
-`BLS-CTF{Ex4mple_Fl4g}`

 ## Notes from the Developer
 - Make sure you go down all of the different story paths!
 I spent a lot of time making the story paths entertaining!